fritzing/eagle2fritzing/brd2svg/README.md

 into the appropriate descriptions.txt file.
 Once a descriptions.txt file is created, it is not overwritten in subsequent runs of brd2svg.

+#### 2. description files

+A description file is a text file containing a textual description for a given part.
+It's a separate file, because it could contain HTML and doesn't fit well into the .dif file which has all the other metadata.
+The description file has the same basename as the .brd file it relates to, with a .txt extension.
+The description can contain html, but it must be of the limited variety that [QtRichText](http://doc.qt.io/qt-5/richtext-html-subset.html) can support.

 #### 3. all.packages.txt